-Intoxication Assault, combined with Intoxication Manslaughter, are some of the most heart-wrenching cases we handle.
+Intoxication Assault, combined with Intoxication Manslaughter, are some of the most heart-wrenching cases we handle as Fort Worth DWI Lawyers.
 Unlike most criminal offense, these cases prosecute accidents that arise from the volitional act of becoming intoxicated.
 These cases are devastating to victims and their families, as well as the defendant and the defendant’s family.

 Intoxication Assault in Texas